Related Links

 Microeconomics is the study of how households and firms allocate scarce resources to competing ends.
 Students learn to use economic models and optimizing techniques to address a variety of decision-making processes, including consumer utility optimization and producer profit maximization in the context of competitive markets, monopoly, oligopoly, and monopolistic competition.
 (3B) Offered most semesters.
 Prerequisite: Economics 199.

 The nature and functions of money and of commercial banks and a critical analysis of the operation of the modern commercial banking system.
 Central banking, the Federal Reserve System, and monetary policy.
 The relationships of money and credit to price levels and national income.
 Offered each fall.
-Prerequisite: Economics 199 and 211.
+Prerequisite: Prerequisite: Economics 111, 112, 199, or 211.

 An introduction to the quantitative tools used by decision makers in both private business and public institutions.
 The course reviews introductory statistical methods and builds to the multiple regression model.
 Applications of these techniques are then developed to explain, predict, and forecast economic and business events.
 Offered each semester.
 Prerequisite: Economics 199 and at least sophomore standing.